 It has a high ANDI (Aggregate Nutrient Density Index) score and provides a high amount of nutrients for a small number of calories.
 Watercress has been used as medicine as well as food and has been cultivated in America, Central Asia, and Europe.
 Also, the ANDI score measures Phyto nutrient, mineral and vitamin content in relation to caloric content.
 Including more watercress in your diet will shrink your waistline and boost your health.

 How to include it in your diet?

 Watercress is versatile and can be steamed and eaten as a vegetable, or as salad green with fresh spinach or Romaine lettuce.
-It can be mixed into the soup near the end of the cooking.
-Watercress can be added to flatbread, sandwich or wrap or can be chopped and added to pasta sauce.
-Watercress can be added to the egg scramble or omelet or can be blended into fruit juice or smoothie.
-You can also make pesto using watercress.
-Watercress proves to be a strong preventive medicine if consumed daily as it may treat several types of conditions and is thus considered as a powerful ‘superfood’.
+It can act as an ingredient in the soup near the end of the cooking.
+Watercress also is a good addition to flatbread, sandwich or wrap or can chop it to add to pasta sauce.
+Furthermore, watercress can be added to the egg scramble or omelet or can be blended into fruit juice or smoothie.
+Also, you can also make pesto using watercress.
+Additionally, watercress proves to be a strong preventive medicine if consumed daily as it may treat several types of conditions and is thus considered as a powerful ‘super food’.

 Watercress nutrition facts

 As per the USDA National Nutrient Database, 100 grams of raw watercress provides-